 With so many deals to wade through, it can be difficult to find the items you want.
-But there's one way to simplify the process.
-Download the Amazon app and take a look through upcoming deals in the categories you're interested in.
+But there's one way to simplify the process: download the Amazon app and look through upcoming deals in the categories you're interested in.

 Then you can mark deals as "watching" — when they're about to go live, you'll receive a notification.
 You can also do this on your computer, but you won't receive notifications without the app.
 (You may have luck if you use the Amazon Assistant browser extension, though.)

-As soon as a Lightning Deal is live, you should add it to your cart immediately.
+As soon as a Lightning Deal goes live, add it to your cart.
 You'll then have 15 minutes to complete your order or remove the item.
 On Prime Day, Amazon experiences heavy traffic, and some items sell out super fast — like, in seconds.

-If a deal sells out before you can grab it, you have the opportunity to join a waitlist.
+If a deal sells out before you can grab it, you'll have the opportunity to join a waitlist.
 Do it!
-There's a chance someone else will drop the item, giving you the chance to snag it at the Lightning Deal price.
+Someone else could drop the item, giving you the chance to snag it at the Lightning Deal price.

-A lot of Prime Day deals will be a surprise, so we won't learn about them until several hours before they go live.
-But many offers are already available, including exclusive discounts for Prime members on Amazon services.
+A lot of Prime Day deals are a surprise, so we won't learn about them until several hours before they go live.
+But many offers could go live long before the sale starts; these include exclusive discounts for Prime members on Amazon services.

-Prime Day is also prime time to buy Amazon devices.
-Already, Amazon has knocked $100 off the Fire TV Recast, taking it down to $129.99.
-Expect other serious discounts on Alexa-enabled gadgets, Kindles, and Fire tablets.
-Further, we wouldn't be surprised to see sales on things like Fire TV Cube, Fire TVs, the Cloud Cam, and devices from Blink and Ring.
+Prime Day is also a prime time to buy Amazon devices.
+Watch for the online giant to offer serious discounts on Alexa-enabled gadgets, Kindles, and Fire tablets.
+Further, we wouldn't be surprised to see sales on items like the Fire TV Cube, Fire TVs, and devices from Blink and Ring.

 SEE ALSO: Can You Share Amazon Prime?

-Last year we saw the second-generation Echo in a 2-pack for $119.98.
-Considering that just one goes for $99.99 normally, this was a really great deal.
-Fire tablets dropped as low as $30, and the Cloud Cam fell to $60 (the lowest price we'd seen at the time).
+In 2019, we saw the second-generation Echo fall to $50.
+Considering that just one of these devices was going for $99.99 normally, this deal was really great.
+Fire tablets dropped as low as $25 each when you bought two, and the Fire TV Stick dropped to $15, which was the lowest price we'd seen at the time.

 This year, we expect more of the same.
-Look for deals on Alexa gadgets like the wall clock, microwave, and smart plug.
-And keep an eye out for smart home deals in general — especially thermostats, lights, or light switches.
+Look for deals on Alexa gadgets like the Echo Wall Clock, AmazonBasics Microwave, and Amazon Smart Plug.
+And keep an eye out for smart home deals in general — especially door locks, lights, or light switches.

-This year, you'll also get a $10 Amazon credit for shelling out $10 at Whole Foods.
-The promotion applies when you shop in-store or via Prime Now through today.
+In 2019, shoppers could also get a $10 Amazon credit for shelling out $10 at Whole Foods.
+The promotion applied to those shopping in-store or via Prime Now and lasted for a limited time.

-Amazon Books and Amazon 4-star stores are featuring deals and giveaways, too.
-Through today, Prime members can snag a $10 Amazon gift card when they spend at least $50 in-store.
+Amazon Books and Amazon 4-star stores also featured deals and giveaways for Prime Day 2019.
+Prime members could snag a $10 Amazon gift card when they spent at least $50 in-store.

-Readers, are you enjoying Prime Day 2019?
+Readers, are you excited for Prime Day 2020?
 What are you shopping for this year?
 Sound off in the comments below!